-The office of hearing examiner, as established by K.C.C. chapter 20.22, shall act on behalf of the council in considering applications for public benefit rating system assessed valuation on open space land and for current use assessments on timber land ((in an unincorporated area of the county or appeals from denials by the county assessor of applications for current use assessments on farm and agricultural land)) as provided in this chapter.
+The office of hearing examiner, as established by K.C.C. chapter 20.22, shall act on behalf of the council in considering applications for public benefit rating system assessed valuation on open space land ((in an unincorporated area of the county or appeals from denials by the county assessor of applications for current use assessments on farm and agricultural land)) as provided in this chapter.
 The examiner shall process ((A))all such applications and appeals ((shall be processed)) under the procedures established in this chapter and in K.C.C. chapter 20.22.